 top of page

-Why the Anaerobic threshold (MLSS) of INSCYD does not equal your FTP – pt.
+Why the Anaerobic threshold (MLSS) of INSCYD does not equal your FTP–pt.
 1

+We regularly get the question: why is my anaerobic threshold in INSCYD (much) lower than my FTP?
 To answer this question, let’s have a look at what we at INSCYD mean by anaerobic threshold.

 At INSCYD we consider the anaerobic threshold as the maximal lactate steady state (MLSS).
 MLSS is the highest intensity that an athlete can sustain, without accumulating lactate.
 If your athlete has a MLSS of 280 watt, then he/she can ride at 280 watt without showing an increase in lactate concentration over time.